kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

   // +optional
   FallbackActive bool `json:"fallbackActive,omitempty"`

-  // consecutiveFailureCount tracks the number of consecutive failures retrieving this metric.
+  // firstFailureTime is the timestamp of the first consecutive failure retrieving this metric.
-  // Reset to 0 on successful retrieval.
+  // Reset to nil on successful retrieval.
+Used to calculate if failureDuration has been exceeded.
   // +optional
-  ConsecutiveFailureCount int32 `json:"consecutiveFailureCount,omitempty"`
+  FirstFailureTime *metav1.Time `json:"firstFailureTime,omitempty"`

   // fallbackReplicas is the replica count being used while fallback is active.
   // Only populated when fallbackActive is true.